AIAUSA/goaia-sportsperformance/resources.md

     staff today.
 The life God changes might just be your own!</p>'
 - template: text-centered
   block: text-centered
-  content: '<p><em>"And the things
+  content: <p><em>"And the things you have heard me say in the presence of many witnesses
-    you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others."
-2 Timothy 2:2</em></p><p><em>"...until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ."
-Ephesians 4:13</em></p><p></p>'
+    entrust to reliable people who will also be qualified to teach others."
+2
+    Timothy 2:2</em></p><p><em>"...until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ."
+Ephesians 4:13</em></p><p></p>
 - template: resources-general
   block: resources